 Student parking permits are required for all students who park on Warner Pacific’s Mt.
 Tabor campus.
-Permits must be displayed on the lower driver side interior of the front windshield.
+Permits must be displayed on the outside of the rear part of window.
 Permits must be removed from their backing and adhered directly to the window; they may not be taped or affixed by any other methods.
 Permits may not be transferred to another vehicle.

 Student Parking Permit Fees

 Traditional undergraduate students on the Mt.
-Tabor campus may purchase parking permit through Students Affairs for $65 per semester.
+Tabor campus may purchase parking permit through Campus Safety for $65 per semester.
 When purchased for the Fall semester, student account will be automatically charged for the spring semester.